askonomm/shape/README.md

 clj -X shape.core/run
 ```

-By running Shape the first time, it will automatically set-up a DB schema automatically.
+By running Shape the first time, it will automatically set-up a DB schema.
 Then fire up your browser and visit `localhost:3999/admin`, this should direct you to the setup page where you can create your account, after which it will redirect you to the admin panel (which is currently empty).

 ## The idea